RMerl/asuswrt-merlin/README-merlin.txt

           clients.
 The new page uses Ajax to automatically update itself at a user-selected frequency, for near realtime monitoring of your connected wifi clients.
+   - NEW: NAT loopback can now be chosen between Disable, Asus's original, and Merlin's own (based on Phuzi0n's original DD-WRT design).
+The option can be found on the Firewall page.
    - CHANGED: Reverted RT-AC66U driver to previous version as some users were experiencing stability issues with the 3754 version.
    - CHANGED: Updated p910nd to 0.97 to resolve incomplete print jobs (patch by stsichler)
+   - CHANGED: Updated Samba to 3.6.25
+   - CHANGED: The Entware setup scripts will now backup any existing installation rather than remove it (patch by TeHashX)
+   - CHANGED: Re-implemented our original NAT loopback code, with attempts at reconfiguring it whenever the DPI engine is restarted.
+              This is still experimental, as most of the DPI engine is closed source, so unsure if the loopback gets re-enabled in every regular DPI restart scenarios.
+   - CHANGED: Re-added our original NAT loopback implementation, and attempt to reapply it whenever the DPI engine is restarted (which was breaking it).
    - FIXED: Issues when connecting with Russian ISPs relying on DHCP+VPN (such as Beeline)
    - FIXED: When enabling WAN access to webui, the router would always